maplesyrup-0606/Mercury/UBC/CPEN 4-1/MATH 307/Lecture Notes/Lecture 8.md

 -1 \\
 0
 \end{bmatrix}$$
-We want to find a solution exists to the linear solution,
+We want to find if a solution exists to the linear solution,
 $$\begin{bmatrix}
 1 & -1 & 0 \\
 1 & 0 & 2 \\